 - Your pores are often dilated.

 - You have more wrinkles on your face.

 As with dry skin, cold winter conditions are often to blame, but there can also be other culprits!
 The following external factors may also be responsible:

 - Air pollution

-- Apply a day moisturizer and a night moisturizer.
-Your skin is constantly losing water.
-It’s a completely normal process.
-A moisturizer creates a protective layer that helps your epidermis retain some of the water that is usually lost.
+- Apply day- and nighttime moisturizers.
+Skin is always naturally losing water.
+Moisturizers create a protective layer that helps your skin retain some of the water that wants to escape.

 - Avène – Thermal Spring Water Spray (300 ml): This product was specifically designed to rehydrate sensitive, hypersensitive, allergy-stricken, or irritated skin.